Hindered stokesian settling of discs and rods: Abstract

 \section{Abstract}

 We report measurements of the mean settling velocities for suspensions of discs and rods in the stokes regime for a number of particle aspect ratios.
 All these shapes display ''hindered settling'', namely, a decrease in settling speed as the solid volume fraction is increased.
-A comparison of our data to spheres reveals that discs and rods show less hindering than spheres at the same relative interparticle distance.
+A comparison of our data to spheres reveals that discs and rods show less hindering than spheres at the same relative interparticle separation.
 The data for all six of our particle shapes may be scaled to collapse on that of spheres, with a scaling factor that depends only on the volume of the particle relative to a sphere.
-Despite the orientational degrees of freedom available with nonspherical particles, it thus appears that the dominant contribution to the hindered settling emerges from terms that are simply proportional to the volume of the sedimenting particles.
+Despite the orientational degrees of freedom available with nonspherical particles, it thus appears that the dominant contribution to the hindered settling emerges from terms that are simply proportional to the volume of the sedimenting particles, enabling prediction of hindered settling of other nonpolar axisymmetric shapes.

 Sedimentation, the gravitational settling of solid particles in a liquid, presents a complex challenge in classical many-body physics, particularly in the highly-viscous, overdamped Stokes regime where particle velocity fields decay very slowly with distance $r$ from the particle, as $1/r$.
-Many puzzles have emerged in studies of the sedimentation of suspensions of spheres\cite{chaikin2000thermodynamics,caflisch1985variance,nicolai1995particle,xue1992diffusion,mucha2004model}, especially on the scaling of fluctuations with system size.
-In this article we address a basic question on the mean sedimentation rate in the collective settling of suspensions of \textit{nonspherical} particles, which are far more common in natural and technological sediments such as clays, snowflakes, ice crystal, minerals, phytoplankton, reaction precipitates or paper fibres.
+Many puzzles have emerged in studies of the sedimentation of suspensions of spheres \cite{chaikin2000thermodynamics,caflisch1985variance,nicolai1995particle,xue1992diffusion,mucha2004model}, especially on the scaling of fluctuations with system size.
+In this article, we address a basic question on the mean sedimentation rate in the collective settling of suspensions of \textit{nonspherical} particles, which are far more common in natural and technological sediments, such as clays, snowflakes, ice crystal, minerals, phytoplankton, reaction precipitates or paper fibres.